 One track with two rails – that normally means a locomotive or railcar and attached wagons, which by their very nature can only move in one direction.
 “The MonoCab is conceived quite differently.
 We rely on small, narrow units that roll on special wheels on just one rail.
 We prevent them from tipping over with special gyroscopic stabilizers, similar to Segways, only in the longitudinal direction.”
 The four- to five-passenger mini wagons are powered electrically, and the battery is fast-charging.
 The connection and charging technology, like many other components, comes from Phoenix Contact.

-The Institute for Energy Research (iFE) is part of the Technical University of East Westphalia and is significantly involved in the project: Interdisciplinary research is being conducted in the project with up to six employees in the subject areas of design, aerodynamics, control engineering, simulation, drive technology, power electronics and control software.
+The Institute for Energy Research (iFE) is part of the Technische Hochschule Ostwestfalen and is significantly involved in the project: Interdisciplinary research is being conducted in the topics of design, aerodynamics, control engineering, simulation, drive technology, power electronics and control software with up to six employees in the project.
 In many areas, students are actively involved and introduced to scientific work.
-At TH OWL, the Institute for Industrial Information Technology (IniT) and a teaching area of the interior design course are also involved.
+In addition, the Institute for Industrial Information Technology (IniT) and a teaching area of the interior design course are also involved at TH OWL.

 Not out of balance